astroash/ws-error-handling-for-users/README.md

 Now we can display the correct error message on the front end!

-## Nice WORK
+## Nice WORK 🎉

-Congratulations, ✨ YOU DID IT ✨ You've safely avoided errors with validation, and handles the ones that slipped through by sending clear error messages for your users to see
+Congratulations, ✨ YOU DID IT ✨ You've safely avoided errors with validation, and handles the ones that slipped through by sending clear error messages for your users to see.
-# 🙌🏽
+# 🙌🏽 🙌🏽 🙌🏽